Ilmenite vs Browserbase — Which One for AI Agents?

 Browserbase provides the "car" (the browser), and you have to drive it.
 Ilmenite provides the "delivery" (the data), and we handle the driving for you.

 If you need a full-featured remote Chrome instance for complex automation, Browserbase is an excellent service.
 However, if you are building an AI agent that needs clean, fast, and affordable web data, Ilmenite is the more efficient choice.
-By replacing heavy Chrome instances with a pure Rust engine, we provide a solution that is 2,600x faster to start and significantly cheaper to scale.
+By routing static pages through a pure-Rust fast path (and only launching Chromium for JS-heavy pages), we keep per-request latency low and pricing flat at $0.001 per request.

 Ready to stop managing browser infrastructure?
 Start for free today—no credit card required.
 You can also explore our documentation to see how to integrate the API into your Python or TypeScript project.